dominiksalvet/limen/readme.md

 The microarchitecture itself is rather simple and straightforward – no pipelining involved.
 Feel free to look around the source code!

+> Did you know that [Limen Alpha](https://github.com/dominiksalvet/limen_alpha) is its dual-core successor?

 ## Useful Resources

 * [support.md](support.md) – questions, answers, help